Setting configuration at the course level

 Read more about Translations here: Translations

-Overwrite Text Resources - this feature allows admin to download the text resources of the course and upload an updated version to overwrite course content.
+Overwrite Text Resources - this feature allows the admin to download the text resources of the course and upload an updated version to overwrite course content.

 Here is an article with a step-by-step guide on how to use this feature: Overwrite Text Resources